yabsi/gcp-oauth-1.0-proxy/README.md

 The build and deploy scripts in the project are written for Bamboo CI.
 Thus, for projects deployed locally or using a different CI, the scripts should be treated as a template and should be updated to match your usage of environment variables.

 Note that the deploy script will fail if there are no AWS keys with valid IAM permissions.
 An [example policy](/deploy/policy.JSON) has been included for the lambdas.
-For your CI service (in our case, bamboo), Admin permissions must be granted for API Gateway and Lambdas.
+For your CI service (in our case, bamboo), Admin permissions must be granted for API Gateway, Cloudformation and Lambdas.

 1. Run `./build/build.sh`
     - Installs dependencies